Q: What countries do you ship to?

 Q: I bought a wet glaze from you and it's too thick/too thin for my needs, how can I fix that?

-A: A pre-mixed glaze can be adjusted by adding gum solution (ideal) or by adding water to reach the desired consistency.
-Adding plain water may thin too much so be very careful in how much you add.
+A: A pre-mixed glaze can be thickened by adding gum solution (ideal) or thinned by adding water to reach the desired consistency.
+Adding plain water may thin too much so be very careful in how much you add and work in small increments.

 Q: I bought dry glaze and would like to mix it for dipping, do you have instructions on how to do so?